j605/blog/content/books/index.md

 * Emotional Intelligence by Daniel Coleman.
 * How To Be a Woman by Caitlin Moran.
 * Atomic Habits by James Clear.
+* Fast Food Nation by Eric Schlosser.
+* The Argonauts by Maggie Nelson.

 # Shelved